-He is also in high demand as a chamber musician: he is repeatedly invited to festivals (Gstaad, Davos, Schwetzingen Mozart Festival, Mecklenburg-Vorpommern Festival), regularly performs with musicians from Switzerland's top orchestras (Tonhalle Zurich, Lucerne Symphony Orchestra, Basel Symphony Orchestra, among others), and released a duo CD with Sergio Pires, principal clarinetist of the London Symphony Orchestra.
-Other chamber music partners included Kian Soltani, Sirena Huang, Lisa Jacobs, Joe Christophe, Anna Agafia Egholm, and many more.
+Chamot is also highly sought after as a chamber musician.
+He is a regular guest at festivals such as Gstaad, Davos, the Schwetzingen Mozart Festival, and the Mecklenburg-Vorpommern Festival, frequently collaborates with musicians from Switzerland’s leading orchestras—including the Tonhalle Zurich, Lucerne Symphony Orchestra, and Basel Symphony Orchestra—and has released a duo CD with Sergio Pires, principal clarinetist of the London Symphony Orchestra.
+His chamber music partners have also included Kian Soltani, Sirena Huang, and many others.

 Awards (chronologically):